miss-marverls/loadsmart/docs/rst/custom_made/readme_codenation.md

 - Once Posted, Load shows up in “Available Loads” list.
 - Once Posted, Load shows up in Carrier Page.
-- When “Report Drop” button is triggered, saved info to database and delete row
+- When “Report Drop” button is triggered, saved info to database and delete row.
-- Edit rate: allows user to edit price
+- Edit rate: allows user to edit price.
-- Book Carrier: allows user to insert manually a Carrier name and MC that will be deemed as accepted the load.
 - Once a Load is accepted on the Carrier side, move it to “Accepted” section with the name of MC, scraped from FMCSA.

 ## API